NikhilTripathi-dev/Spring-Boot-Currency-Exchange-and-Discount-Calculation/README.md

+# Currency Exchange and Discount Calculation
-# Spring-Boot-Currency-Exchange-and-Discount-Calculation
+# Overview
-This Spring Boot application integrates with a third-party currency exchange API to convert currencies and calculate discounts based on user roles and other business rules.
-The final amount is derived after applying relevant discounts and currency conversion.
+Develop a Spring Boot application that integrates with a third-party currency exchange API to retrieve real-time exchange rates.
+The application should calculate the total payable amount for a bill in a specified currency after applying applicable discounts.
+The application should expose an API endpoint that allows users to submit a bill in one currency and get the payable amount in another currency..

 # Features:-
 Currency Conversion: Converts total bill from one currency to another using live exchange rates.